Communication Studies Major, B.A.

 With approval, based on topic.

-All Communication Majors must take one High Impact course in fulfillment of their degree.
+All Communication Majors must take one COMM Experience course in fulfillment of their degree.
 Students may take more than one such course.
-A High Impact course is intended to provide an opportunity to apply concepts learned in classes in real-world contexts through internships (including the Hollywood Internship Program), service learning courses, and independent study projects with community engaged focus, or through conducting original research in a capstone course or for an Honors thesis, or by creating original media and performance work through specialized classes or Honors theses.
-Students typically will fulfill Hight Impact course requirements in their Junior or Senior years.
-While the list below is not exhaustive, High Impact requirements are typically fulfilled through the following options.
+This course is intended to provide an opportunity to apply concepts learned in classes in real-world contexts through internships (including the Hollywood Internship Program), service learning courses, and independent study projects with community engaged focus, or through conducting original research in a capstone course or for an Honors thesis, or by creating original media and performance work through specialized classes or Honors theses.
+Students typically will fulfill this requirement in their Junior or Senior years.
+While the list below is not exhaustive, the COMM Experience requirement is typically fulfilled through one of the following options.

 COMM 390Special Topics in Communication Study 13